 Oscar V. Campomanes, co-editor of Colonialism & Modernity: Re-mapping Philippine Histories

-Isang Dalumat ng Panahon is an admirable piece of original Filipino thinking.
-There is a careful attentiveness in the theory proposed in these pages, for each gesture of time described here is enveloped in the materiality of history...
+Between these pages is a careful attentiveness to the theory proposed, for each gesture of time described is enveloped in the materiality of history...
 What can only transpire from such placedness is a sense of planetarity that is most rooted in Filipino consciousness.

 Jaya Jacobo, author of Arasahas: Mga Tula